-Financial statements are report card of a company’s financial health.
-Understanding these statements is crucial for company’s ability to take business loan, funds, or any economical partnership with others.
-Those who consider these as just mere paperwork miss out on the insights provided in these statements which help in improvement of business and keep it afloat.
-Financial statements keep a track on business’s money i.e., source of the funds, where have they been used and its current status.
+Financial statements are the report cards of a company’s financial health.
+Understanding these statements is crucial for a company’s ability to take a business loan, funds, or any economical partnership with others.
+Those who consider these as just mere paperwork miss out on the insights provided in these statements which help in the improvement of business and keep it afloat.
+Financial statements keep track of a business’s money i.e., the source of the funds, where have they been used and their current status.

 Advantages of Analysing Financial Statements:

 - Helps the business determine its current cash status i.e., if it is improving or worsening.